MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/8-require-reviewer.md

 **Andy:** Several small mistakes are making it through the build.
 Just today, a typing error showed up on the home page.
 Amita is spending too much time on these things.
 We need to stop them before they make it to the `main` branch.
 We need another pair of eyes on the code before the pull request is approved.

 **Mara:** I can set that up.
-In GitHub, there's a way to ensure that no pull request is merged before someone else reviews and approves it.
+In GitHub, there's a way to make sure that no pull request is merged before someone else reviews and approves it.

 ## Set up approvals